-Now, the Amerisleep beds traditionally range from Soft to Medium Firm, placing them in the range between 4.5 and 7 out of 10 with 10 being the most firm.
+The Amerisleep beds range from Soft to Firm, placing them between 4 and 7 out of 10, with 10 being the most firm.

 The firmness of Casper's beds is easily defined as medium to slightly firmer.
 Ranking between 6 and 7 of 10, the mattress provides additional support.
 The 4 layers of different foam can provide a slightly expressed hug and cradling effect just like the mattresses of Amerisleep, but it is pretty minimal overall.

 Additionally, you are likely to feel that the bed is firmer if you are heavier.
 This is because your weight will cause an additional sinkage and interaction with the inner layers of the mattress which are known to be somewhat firmer.

 |Material and Cover||Bio-Pur+, SMT, Bio-Core Support Foam||Poly foam, memory foam and support foam|

 |Height||12 inches||10 inches

 |Motion Transfer||Very little||Minimal|